weixian-zhang/FoodTruckJunkie/README.md

-### Food Truck Junkie
+## Food Truck Junkie

 A [Web App](https://webapp-foodtruckjunkie-portal.azurewebsites.net) that helps you search for food trucks in San Francisco and displays them on an embedded Google Map.

-### Project Description
+## Project Description

+This project aims to search for food truck coordinates (latitude, longitude) within a user-defined proximity in miles,
+by using the [Haversine Formula](https://en.wikipedia.org/wiki/Haversine_formula) on every food truck cooridinate against user-defined corrdinates.
+Properties of this Web App includes:
+*  source of food truck dataset comes from [Mobile Food Facility Permit](https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat/data)
+*  A food truck is displayed on map only when their permit status is "APPROVED"

-This project aims to search for food truck coordinates within a proximity calculated using This Web App is fully hosted on Azure and consist of major components including
+This Web App is fully hosted on Azure and consist of major components including
 * a SPA-based Frontend developed using React
 * Web API also known as ApiServer is an ASP.NET Core b\Backend that supports food truck search feature made by Frontend,